danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 The use of the `%keyPressed()%` function is for listening any keyboard pressing %events%.
 If you want to specify any `keyCode` (that is the actual key on the keyboard), the sample code shows how a conditional statement can be implemented within the `keyPressed()` function.

 The "conditional structure" is something similar to what you have learnt in the previous chapter, but it is also something different with the "if-else" statement.
-It explains as: if the spacebar on the keyboard is pressed, the button rotates 180 degrees, and if any other keys of the keyboard are pressed, the button reverts back to the original state of 0 degrees.
+It explains as: if the spacebar on the keyboard is pressed, then the button rotates 180 degrees, and if any other keys of the keyboard are pressed, then the button reverts back to the original state of 0 degrees.
 The "if-else" structure therefore allows you to setup a further condition with the listening event: if a `keyCode` is detected other than the spacebar, the program will do something else.

 `keyCode` takes in numbers or special keys like BACKSPACE, DELETE, ENTER, RETURN, TAB, ESCAPE, SHIFT, CONTROL, OPTION, ALT, UP_ARROW, DOWN_ARROW, LEFT_ARROW, RIGHT_ARROW.
 In the above example, the `keyCode` for a spacebar is 32.